 Our team of experts have a strong track record of helping injured service personnel recover substantial sums of compensation, so if you have any questions about making a claim, get in touch for a free consultation.

 There’s no obligation to make a claim if you speak to one of our specialist solicitors, so get in touch today.

 Military Service law is complex with its own rules.
 There are very strict time limits to raise issues so we recommend that you get early advice.

 Serving or former members of the UK armed forces can make a service complaint if they feel they have been wronged on an issue that happens when they are subject to service law.

 This can include complaints of bullying, harassment, discrimination and biased, improper or dishonest behaviour.

 Individuals intending to make a service complaint are advised to read Redress of individual grievances: service complaints (JSP 831) or to seek advice from our specialist team who can give help and advice with service complaints, advice in respect of AGAI 67 matters, and military tribunal work (race and sex discrimination claims, including sexual harassment).

 If you’d like to speak to a legal specialised regarding the AFCS or other Military related issue please complete the form below.
-Your details will be provided to Simpson Millar LLP.

 We will be calling from 020 3966 2485 to arrange your appointment or we might text from 07723 738237